syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the minimum date that the calendar can show.
+Specifies the minimum date, the calendar can display.